 - When you come through the front door the lights have dimmed, the curtains closed and music is playing to welcome you home.

-- 1.1 [with object] Lower the beam of (a vehicle’s headlights) to avoid dazzling oncoming drivers: (as adjective dimmed) the car moved slowly, its headlights dimmedMore example sentences
+- 1.1 [with object] Lower (a vehicle’s headlights) from high to low beam: (as adjective dimmed) the car moved slowly, its headlights dimmedMore example sentences

 - This year, it plans to introduce automatic dimming headlights.

 - They didn't dim their lights; hardly any driver that passed by dimmed his lights.

 - Its headlights dimmed down, shutting off, and the driver guided the vehicle ahead.

 - 1.2Make or become less intense or favorable: [with object]: the difficulty in sleeping couldn’t dim her happiness [no object]: the company’s prospects have dimmedMore example sentences

 - Conversely, after the Chinese intervention, support declined, based on dimming prospects for gains beyond the status quo.